Getting Windows Ready Don’t Turn Off Your Computer

 Don’t give up hope if the ‘Getting Windows Ready Don’t Turn Off Your Computer’ screen persists for an extended period of time.
 I know from personal experience that some older computers can take anywhere from one to four hours (yep, you read that correctly) to exit the “Getting Windows Ready” page.

 It took over 8 hours for some users’ computers to finally boot into Windows after being stuck on the “Getting Windows Ready Don’t Turn Off Your Computer” page.
-You should therefore plan on leaving your computer alone for a longer period of time, particularly if there are several updates to instal.
+You should therefore plan on leaving your computer alone for a longer period of time, particularly if there are several updates to install.
 I would recommend switching to an SSD in this situation as well.

 Solution 2: A Second Option is a Complete Power Loss.